Farmgate Festival Hub

 Muddy Creek Apples is a historic apple and pear orchard just outside Legana, now owned and run by Kym Shilton and Peter Farquhar, assisted by their three boys.
 It is a perfect 130-acre property is bordered by Muddy Creek with views out to the Tamar River.
 It features heirloom apple varieties like Gravenstein, crofton, cox’s orange pippin, red delicious, fuji and lady in the snow along with six types of pear, including the original winter cole trees planted in 1915.
 Peter and Kym sell all their fruit direct from the apple shed on weekends from February to July, and supply the IGA in Exeter, and speciality produce store Alps&Amici in East Launceston.

-Before you start your self-drive Farmgate farm tour, pop into the Festival Hub at Muddy Creek Apples, show your Trybooking ticket (either a print out or on your smart phone), and receive your Farmgate Festival wristband.
+Before you start your self-drive Farmgate farm tour, pop into the Festival Hub at Muddy Creek Apples, show your Trybooking ticket (either a print out or on your smart phone), and receive your Farmgate Festival wristband and map.
 All guests must wear their wristband to be granted entry into the Farmgate Farms.

 If you plan to head straight to a farm, bypassing the Festival Hub, don’t worry, each farm will have a supply of wristbands.
 Just follow the procedure outlined above.